 Rev. Raymond C. O'Brien continues his scholarship in the field of family law.
 Family Law in Perspective (4th edition) was co-authored by O'Brien and was May 14, 2018.

 Dean Stephen Payne was profiled in the Arlington Catholic Herald on June 26, 2019.
-Payne, who is focused on living his faith through work, started his deanship appointed on July 1, 2019.
+Payne, who is focused on living his faith through work, started his deanship appointed on July 1, 2019

 Professor Antonio Perez participated in the Catholic University of Colombia’s Conference on Private International Law held in Bogota, Colombia, on October 23, 2019.
 Perez lectured in Spanish on U.S. common law and statutory protections of privacy.

 On February 22, 2019, during its regular session held at its headquarters in Rio de Janeiro, the Inter-American Juridical Committee (CJI) approved the "Guide on the Law Applicable to International Commercial Contracts in the Americas."
-The document acknowledges the contribution of CUA Law Professor Antonio Perez, a former CJI member, who served as an expert commentator in the drafting process.
+The document acknowledges the contribution of Professor Antonio Perez, a former CJI member, who served as an expert commentator in the drafting process.